How do you find a good yacht training institute?

 - Do you get competent and correct information and are you referred to instructors or the management if you have any special request or question?

 - Do you feel welcome when you call or visit the office?

-- Do you get any assistance if you have problems with online applications for your local license from DMCA or FTA?
+- Do you get any assistance if you have further questions after your course?

 Go and meet the instructors of the yacht training institute.